hayleyhunt/hayleyhunt/README.md

 ### Himalayan River Network Response To Progressive Himalayan Uplift, PhD project (2022-present)
 <p>
-  • Creating landscape evolution numerical models of the Himalaya using FastScape and xarray-simlab, implemented in Python.</br>
+  • Creating landscape evolution numerical models of the Himalaya using <a href="https://fastscape.org">FastScape</a> and <a href="https://xarray-simlab.readthedocs.io/en/latest/">xarray-simlab</a>, implemented in Python.</br>
   • Running multiple models over a complex search space to find the optimal hyperparameters via distributed computing using the <a href="https://github.com/ARM-software/mango">Mango</a> hyperparameter tuning library.</br>
   • Aggregrating and visualising data using numpy, pandas and matplotlib to understand model behaviour by presenting different aspects of the model including river profiles and changes in topography through time.</br>
   • Calibrating model outputs to reality by creating a misfit function and validated the model using multiple independent datasets including thermochronologic, GPS, and cosmogenic nuclide data.